China moves vast trade fair online, but few buyers follow

 BEIJING -- Standing in front of shelves laden with colorful backpacks, a saleswoman promoted bags on the Canton Trade Fair’s website without knowing whether anyone was watching as the world’s biggest sales event opened in cyberspace to avoid the coronavirus pandemic.

-The twice-a-year fair usually draws more than 180,000 foreign buyers and 60,000 Chinese vendors to the southern city of Guangzhou.
-But with most foreign visitors barred from China, the event has transformed itself into an e-commerce platform with mini-shopping channels for nearly 8,000 vendors.
+The twice-a-year fair usually draws more than 180,000 foreign buyers and 25,000 Chinese vendors to the southern city of Guangzhou.
+With most foreign visitors barred from China, the event has transformed itself into an e-commerce platform with mini-shopping channels.

 The saleswoman for Honeyong Enterprise Co.,Ltd. showed off backpacks for children.
 Shark fins jutted out of a model for boys.
 A hot pink model for girls had lace flaring out from the bottom like a ballerina’s tutu.

-Note: This story was first published on June 19, 2020.
-It was updated on June 23, 2020, to correct the usual number of vendors at the trade fair to 25,000.